Cymraeg ardal@ardal-wales.co.uk

 Garn Boduan – late Iron Age hillfort (170 hut circles) – Nefyn SH311391

-Dinllaen – promontory fort (ruined by golf course) – Morfa Nefyn SH275418 (no image)
+Dinllaen – promontory fort (ruined by golf course) – Morfa Nefyn SH275418 (awaiting image)

 Garn Fadrun – Iron Age fort / Romano-British / early medieval castle (rems) – Tudweiliog SH280350